Filmstrip: Decline and obsolescence

 The 1980s brought the advent of the video cassette recorder (VCR), which became increasingly affordable.
-When VCRs became within reach for most schools' budgets, filmstrip use declined.
+When VCRs came within reach for most schools' budgets, filmstrip use declined.
 Videotape instruction combined the ease of the filmstrip with automatically synchronized audio and full motion video.
 By the early 1990s, the vast majority of filmstrip producers that were not equipped to compete with video either closed or sold their businesses.

 In the late 1990s to early 2000s, some audiovisual companies (such as Society for Visual Education Inc., Educational Audio Visual, and Metro Audio Visual) were still producing filmstrips for schools and libraries.
 When VHS, DVD, multimedia projectors and computers became popular in schools and libraries, however, filmstrips ceased to be used in schools, and many public libraries no longer had filmstrips in their catalogs.
 By the mid-2000s many schools no longer purchased filmstrips, and audiovisual companies stopped producing them.